Dev-KimDonghyun/Do-It-List/README.md

 ### 1.1.0 - 2025.06.05

-- Extracted Buttons from Task Item into a Separate Component
+- Extracted buttons from Task Item into a separate component
-- Extracted Footer into a Separate Component
+- Extracted footer into a separate component

 ### 1.1.1 - 2025.07.20